real-venus/qGalaxy-/README.md

 -    Players can initiate battles to conquer other players’ stars.
 -    If a player wins a battle, the NFT ownership is transferred to the winner.
 -    If all the stars in the galaxy have NFTs minted, the game operator will create a new galaxy.
 (Here, the number of stars in the galaxy is limited.)
--    Galaxies can battle each other in tournaments, and the results of the battles will affect the prices of NFTs in that galaxy.
+-    Galaxies can battle each other in tournaments, and the result of the battle will have a significant impact on the leaderboard rankings of teams within that galaxy.

 2.   **Battle Logic**
    - Individual Battles